nshkrdotcom/jsv/guides/validation/validation-basics.md

 JSV.validate(data, root_schema, opts)
 ```

-The return value of `JSV.validate/3` returns casted data.
-See the documentation
+The return value of `JSV.validate/3` returns cast data.
+See the documentation of
-of that function for more information.
+that function for more information.

 ## General considerations